City Guides

 The Vibe

 No frills are needed when you serve up St. Louis food like this.
-You can grab food from the food truck or sit down at the Smokestaq Lightning restaurant.
+You can grab your order from the food truck or sit down at the Smokestaq Lightning restaurant.
+The latter features exposed brick and a friendly vibe.
+The eatery is perfect for everything from family dinners to a casual birthday dinner in St. Louis

 What to Order